-Initially WebRTC technology was designed for establishing direct connections between web browsers, like it is shown onthe picture below.
+Initially, WebRTC technology was designed for establishing direct connections between web browsers, like it is shown in the picture below.

 The signaling server here is not a part of WebRTC engine, but it is required to initiate the connection and resolve firewall bypassing issues.

 We adopted this scheme for MPlatform and MFromats SDK and created the MWebRTC object.
-It can act as a WebRTC streaming or receiving client.
-Check this article to get the idea how to use MWebRTC object: [http://docs.medialooks.com/a962d7/ How to get started with WebRTC] .
+It can act as WebRTC streaming or receiving clients.

 Here is how it works:

-As you see you need to have a signaling server and HTML pages except of MPlatform or MFormats based application to play around with WebRTC.
+As you see you need to have a signaling server and HTML pages except for MPlatform or MFormats based applications to play around with WebRTC.

 Go for it if you want to use your own signaling server and deploy HTML pages on your own web server.

 Signaling server source code is available in the installation package: